mr6231/NRG-Seminar/README.md

 This is only the code used for data gathering and processing.

-The main algorithm that I've evaluate is here:https://github.com/iztokbajcar/NRG-seminar
+The main algorithm that I've evaluated is here:https://github.com/iztokbajcar/NRG-seminar